 The on-campus, dormitory experience is a key component of how we try to accomplish the mission, although some standard exceptions are made to be an off-campus student (see Specific Audience).
-Resident hall students must be at least 17 years old by the first day of classes unless granted an exception by the Administration through the Student Life Office (studentlife@mbu.edu) and must have never been married.
+Resident hall students must be at least 17 years old by the first day of classes unless granted an exception by the Administration through the Student Life Office (studentlife@mbu.edu).
 The maximum age for a student to live in a residence hall is 30.